Make Calls on Samsung Galaxy S4

-Conference call is a network provider dependent feature.
-Most networks allow conference call, so you can try if your network provider allows this.
+Conference Call is a network-provider dependent feature.
+Most networks allow conference calls, so check to see if your network provider allows this.
 You don't need a third party application to this on your Samsung Galaxy S4, You just need to do the following.

 - Call the first participant of the conference call.

 - While on a call, tap on "Add call".

 - Type and call the number of the second participant, or click "Contacts" Tab, then select and call the person you want to add in the conference.